holguinj/puppet-docs/source/facter/2.0/custom_facts.markdown

 ## Using other facts

-You can write a fact which uses other facts by accessing Facter.value("somefact") or simply Facter.somefact.
-The former will return nil for unknown facts, the latter will raise an exception.
+You can get the current value for any fact by calling `Facter.value(:somefact)`.
+That way, you can write a new fact using information from another fact or facts.
+If the named fact is unresolved, `Facter.value` will return `nil`, but if the fact can't be found at all, it will throw an error.

 An example:

-    Facter.add("osfamily") do
+    Facter.add(:osfamily) do
       setcode do
-        distid = Facter.value('lsbdistid')
+        distid = Facter.value(:lsbdistid)
         case distid
           when /RedHatEnterprise|CentOS|Fedora/
             "redhat"
           when "ubuntu"
             "debian"
           else
             distid
         end
       end
     end